Kirill Karabits: Other conducting work

+Competition juries

+Karabits has served on the juries of several international music competitions.
+In 2023, he chaired the jury of the Horowitz Competition Kyiv–Geneva, whose other jury members included Giuseppe Albanese, Michel Béroff, Alexej Gorlatch, Rico Gulda, Tisa Ho, Piers Lane, Maria Murawska and Sisi Ye.

+He was also listed among the jury members for the second edition of the International Conducting Competition Rotterdam, alongside conductors and musicians including Jonathan Nott, Vasily Petrenko, Sarah Hicks, Evelino Pidò, Otto Tausk, Roberta Alexander, Han-Na Chang, Brett Dean, Sian Edwards, Iván Fischer, Dame Jane Glover, Vimbayi Kaziboni, Andrés Orozco-Estrada, Kwamé Ryan and Yip Wing-sie, among others.
+In 2025, he served on the jury of the International Ferenc Fricsay Conducting Competition in Szeged with Heiko Mathias Förster, Sándor Gyüdi, Lucius Hemmer, Alevtina Ioffe, Konstantin Orbelian, Adam Stadnicki and Nayden Todorov.

+Karabits was announced as a member of the jury for the 18th Donatella Flick LSO Conducting Competition, chaired by Antonio Pappano and including James MacMillan, Sian Edwards, Sarah Quinn and Rachel Gough.
+He was also a member of the jury of the inaugural Royal Academy of Music Bicentenary Prize, together with Adrian Brendel and Felicity Lott.

 Recordings

 With the Staatskapelle Weimar he has recorded Strauss and Liszt.
 With the BSO, Karabits has recorded music of Rodion Shchedrin for the Naxos label, and music of Aram Khachaturian for the Onyx Classics label.
 He recorded a complete cycle of the seven Prokofiev symphonies with the BSO on Onyx from 2013 to 2015, which included the symphonic fragment of 1902, the original version of the fourth, and the alternative ending for the seventh.
 A series of CDs with music by composers from Armenia, Azerbaijan, Turkmenistan and Ukraine, such as Kara Karayev, Boris Lyatoshynsky, Chary Nurymov and Avet Terterian has appeared on the Chandos label.
 His performance of Sardanapalo by Liszt in Weimar was later issued on CD by Audite.

+Karabits conducted the world premiere recording released by Pentatone of Esther by de Hartmann with The Grange Festival Chorus, Bournemouth Symphony Orchestra and Corinne Winters in the title role.